 Generally, biosphere reserves will have at least three objectives:

-- conservation – in terms of genetic resources, species and ecosystems;
+- conservation – in terms of genetic resources, species and ecosystems

-- learning – research, monitoring, environmental education and training.
+- learning – research, monitoring, environmental education and training

-What is a biosphere reserve?
+What happens in a biosphere reserve?

 - Biosphere reserves are sites that demonstrate innovative approaches to conservation and sustainable development.
 They share their experience and ideas regionally, nationally and internationally within a world network of biosphere reserves.